Skip navigation

 Essentiality

-1. Essential business travel for staff and students can be broadly defined as travel undertaken in order to conduct research, teaching, learning and engagement activity including but not limited to meetings, teaching, conference attendance and/or presentations, and field trips.
+1. Essential business travel for staff and students can be broadly defined as travel undertaken in order to conduct research, teaching, learning and engagement activities.

 2. Travel should only take place where the planned research, teaching, learning or engagement activity cannot be effectively conducted via alternate methods such as teleconferencing and video conferencing.